osu-eesc/cms-docs/user-guide/docs/primary-roles.md

 - Check for duplicate content and coordinate which group will upload shared content
 - Enter, tag, and add images to content in the content management system
 - Make edits with author(s) for readability, accessibility and other requirements
-- Change the moderation state of content (draft, published, in review, archived)
+- Change the moderation status of content (draft, published, in review, archived)
-- Stay up to date on latest website changes and follow governance guidelines
+- Stay updated on latest website changes and follow governance guidelines

 **Subject matter expert and reviewer (could also be Extension faculty not on a team)**